rferreira/packetpusher/README.md

 ## Install

-To use PacketPusher you will need:
+To use packerpusher you will need:

 	1. Python 2.6 or later (www.python.org)
 	2. prettytable (easy_install prettytable)